ybergner/cpsx/install.md

 sudo -u edxapp git clone https://github.com/peterhalpin/cpsx
 ```

-**IMPORTANT**: In the following two files, replace `your-domain.org` with the domain name or IP of you server.
+**IMPORTANT**: In the following two files, replace `your-domain.org` with the domain name or IP of your server.
 For instance, if using the Vagrant / VirtualBox setup, the default IP address used by VirtualBox is `192.168.33.10`.
 So replace `your-domain.org` with `192.168.33.10` as instructed.

 * File 1: `cpsx/chatapp.conf`.
 Replace the `ServerName` field.
 You may also want to replace the [ServerAlias](http://httpd.apache.org/docs/2.2/mod/core.html#serveralias).